jspinak/brobot/docs/docs/ai-brobot-project-creation.md

     seed: 12345
 ```

+**ActionHistory Persistence Options**:

+1. **In Java Projects (Library-based)**:
+   - Use `ActionHistoryJsonConverter` from the library for serialize/deserialize
+   - Implement your own persistence layer (as shown above)
+   - Full control over when and how to save histories
+   - Best for: Custom automation projects, integration tests

+2. **In Brobot Runner Application**:
+   - Automatic recording during execution
+   - GUI for viewing and managing histories
+   - Export/import functionality built-in
+   - Best for: Interactive development, visual debugging

-**Note**: ActionHistory persistence is handled by the Brobot Runner application, not the library.
-To use recorded data in tests:
+To use recorded data from the Runner in your Java tests:

 1. **Record sessions** in the Runner during live automation
 2. **Export sessions** as JSON files from the Runner UI